 Restrictions on Payment of Commissions, Bonuses and Other Incentive Payments.
 An institution participating in Title IV Programs may not provide any commission, bonus or other incentive payment based directly or indirectly on success in securing enrollments or financial aid to any person or entity engaged in any student recruiting or admission activities or in making decisions regarding the awarding of Title IV Program funds.
-The DOE's current regulations establish twelve "safe harbors" identifying types of compensation that could be paid without violating the incentive compensation rule.
-On October 29, 2010, the DOE adopted final rules effective July 1, 2011 that amended the incentive compensation rule by, among other things, eliminating the twelve safe harbors (and thereby reducing the scope of permissible payments under the rule) and expanding the scope of payments and employees subject to the rule.
+On October 29, 2010, the DOE adopted final rules that took effect on July 1, 2011 and amended the incentive compensation rule by, among other things, eliminating the twelve safe harbors (and thereby reducing the scope of permissible payments under the rule) and expanding the scope of payments and employees subject to the rule.
 The DOE has stated that it does not intend to provide private guidance regarding particular compensation structures in the future and will enforce the regulations as written.
 We cannot predict how the DOE will interpret and enforce the revised incentive compensation rule.
-The implementation of the final regulations will require us to change our compensation practices and could have a material adverse effect on the rate at which students enroll in our programs and on our business and results of operations.
+The implementation of the final regulations required us to change our compensation practices and could have a material adverse effect on the rate at which students enroll in our programs and on our business and results of operations.